Security built into your banking

-Our dedicated customer protection team monitors transactions and card activity around the clock – 24 hours a day, every day of the year.
+Our dedicated customer protection team monitors transactions and card activity.

-If we notice unusual spending on your card, we'll try to contact you to confirm the transactions.
-If we can't get in touch with you and we believe there's a high chance of fraud, we may temporarily block your card to stop further transactions until we can speak to you.
+If we notice unusual spending on your card or account, we may send you a text or email to check if you authorised the transaction.
+If we can't reach you and believe there's a high chance of fraud, we may temporarily block your card to stop further transactions until we speak with you.

-Even with these measures in place, fraud can sometimes still occur.
-It’s important to monitor your banking activity and let us know immediately if you see something that doesn’t look right.
+Even with these measures, fraud can still happen.
+It’s important to monitor your banking activity and let us know immediately if something doesn’t look right.

 Extra layers of security for your accounts & transactions

-Strong passwords help to protect your accounts, but they're not always enough to keep out attackers.
-We've built extra layers of security to double-check that it's you logging in or making a transaction in internet banking or our mobile app, like multi-factor authentication (MFA).
-This includes things like:
+Strong passwords help to protect your accounts, but they're not always enough.
+We've added extra layers of security to double-check it's you logging in or making a transaction in our mobile app or internet banking, like multi-factor authentication (MFA).

 - SMS one-time codes